Skip to main content

 Keep one core message across channels, but adapt format.
 On LinkedIn, stay short and anchor to visible context (role, post, or company change).
 In email, use the same core claim with slightly more context and a clear CTA.

 Add simple guardrails to your workflow: log contact status, record opt-outs in your tracker, and stop outreach when someone asks not to be contacted.
-For legal or jurisdiction-specific requirements, use your internal note: Add current requirement after verification.
+For legal or jurisdiction-specific requirements, keep a note such as Current requirement pending legal review until the correct requirement is confirmed.

 Inbound earns its place in your plan when it can keep creating relevant paths to contact while you are busy delivering, but it is usually a slower-return channel.
 Treat it as a compounding system, not a quick fix.